umorjyoti/trip/memory-bank/activeContext.md

 - All admin users can be viewed and managed in dedicated interface

 ## User Experience Flow
+1. **Admin Access**: Admin navigates to user management or team management dashboard
+2. **Search Functionality**: Admin can use the search bar to filter users by name or email
+3. **Real-time Results**: Search results update instantly as admin types
+4. **Filtered Count**: Admin sees how many users match the current search criteria
+5. **User Management**: Admin can view, edit roles, and assign user groups to filtered users
+6. **Clear Search**: Admin can clear search to see all users again
+7. **Navigation**: Admin can navigate between user management and team management pages

+## Previous User Experience Flow
 1. **Admin Access**: Admin navigates to admin dashboard
 2. **Quick Action**: Admin sees "Manage Team" quick action (if they have `manageTeam` permission)
 3. **Team Management**: Admin clicks "Manage Team" to view admin users only